Graduate Apprenticeship in Business Management

-The Business Management Graduate Apprenticeship is designed to produce graduates with:
+Our BSc (Hons) Business Management Graduate Apprenticeship is designed to provide you with:

-- Able to communicate effectively using a range of media.
+- ability to communicate effectively using a range of media.

 Teaching will take place one day a week in the University over 42 weeks a year.
 This will allow a two week break at both Christmas and Easter and a six week break in the summer.